-Jean-Claude Arnault, The Man At The Center Of Nobel Prize In Literature Scandal, Has Been Found Guilty Of Rape
+The Man At The Center Of The Nobel Literature Scandal Is Going To Jail For Rape

 By now, you've probably heard that there won't be a Nobel Prize in Literature for 2018, and perhaps even 2019, because sheer chaos has torn apart the Swedish Academy in the wake of sexual harassment, assault, and rape accusations.
 Now, a prison sentence has been handed down in the Nobel Prize scandal.